Dangerous goods

 Disabling devices such as mace, pepper spray, etc, containing an irritant or an incapacitating substance are prohibited on the person, in checked baggage and carry-on baggage.

 Small arms, sporting munitions and dry ice may be carried in limited quantities under certain conditions.
-Firearms are not permitted in the cabin.
+Firearms / guns are not permitted in the cabin.